 - Structures such as shanks and heel cups have become pliable, which should be relatively firm/solid.

-- Excessive compression of the footwear’s cushioning and/or medial support (normally reduces roll in compression of inside of shoe)
+- Excessive compression of the footwear’s cushioning and/or medial support (normally reduces roll-in compression of the inside of the shoe)

 - Burning in the soles of feet